 As you have seen, as Brexit starts implementing, many areas of the life of a UK citizen in Spain will start changing.
 Taxes, their legal status, social security…

-Nevertheless, yes; you will still be able to live in Spain.
-But we recommend you to contact us so our team can help you define how.
+And yes; you will still be able to live in Spain, and you can do it without any kind of problem now.
+But we recommend you to contact us so our team can help you act now and easily get your residency before it’s too late.

 As immigration lawyers with tons of British clients, we can advise you and help you be prepared for the Brexit.
-That is why, if you would like to be secure and start normalizing your situation NOW, taking the preventive measures required, do not hesitate to contact us, we will be glad to help!
+That is why, if you would like to be secure and start normalizing your situation NOW, do not hesitate to contact us, we will be glad to help!